nickyiliwang0000/h/programming-fundamentals/variables.md

 ### Template literals

-In ES6 there is a new way to define a string, and it comes with some added benefits.
+Since ES6 there is another way to define a string, and it comes with some added benefits.
 Currently if you want to define a string, you can use `''` or `""`.

 ```js
 const name = "Shauna";